Custom Search

 About Japanese Chef Knives:

-Interestingly, with all of the news coverage and press, Asian knives are becoming quite popular in the kitchen.
-People tend to know brands such as Global, Kershaw, Mac, Hattori and Kyocera (ceramic knives).
+Interestingly, with all of the news coverage and press, Asian knives are becoming popular in the kitchen.
+People tend to know brands such as Global, Shun, Mac, Hattori and Kyocera (ceramic knives).
 They may be less familiar with Japanese manufacturers: Chroma, Kasumi, Bunmei, Suisin and Misono (the UX10 knife line, with Swedish stainless steel, placed #1 in Food and Wine Magazine, July 2005 poll).

 Difference: Traditional Japanese and Western Style Japanese Knives:

 In case you're not aware, two different types of Japanese cutlery exists: traditional and western.
 What's the difference?
 Japanese traditional knives are designed specifically for Japanese cooking.
-The blades are constructed differently than the western style kitchen knives mentioned above.
+The blades are constructed differently than the western style Japanese kitchen knives mentioned above.
 Blades sport an edge on one side.
-This requires different sharpening techniques than what American and European cooks are accustomed to.
+This requires different sharpening techniques than what many American and European cooks are accustomed to.

 Another difference is that a traditional Japanese knife has a carbon steel blade that is not stain or rust resistance.
 These knives are great for the professional chef who desires the benefits of this specific cutlery, not so though for the general home cook who prefers a no stain steel.